10 Things I Learned From Climbing Mt. Fuji

 Going down is hard on your knees, so a good few gym or yoga sessions before the climb to activate the glutes, hamstrings, and quads is always a good idea.
 Instead of walking straight, shimmy to the right and left as you go to take some of the pressure off of the knees.

-When you get to the bottom, there is no better way to ease the aches and pains than an onsen, a nice deep stretch, and a good night’s sleep.
+When you get to the bottom, there is no better way to ease the aches and pains than a steaming onsen, a deep stretch, and a good night’s sleep: you earned it!